-ENMAX has a solid fiscal foundation built on careful cost management and strategic capital investment, and in 2023 maintained strong financial performance.
-For the year ended December 31, 2023, ENMAX's comparable net earnings increased to \$316 million from \$274 million in 2022.
-Adjusted earnings before interest, taxes, depreciation and amortization increased to \$829 million from \$737 million in 2022.
-Net loss for 2023 was \$16 million, largely due to unrealized loss on commodities.

-ENMAX invested \$657 million of capital expenditures in Alberta and Maine in 2023 to ensure continued delivery of outstanding safety performance, system reliability and high-quality generation availability.
-Some of the major projects include the replacement of Substation No. 1 in downtown Calgary, continued support of The City of Calgary's Green Line light rail transit project and advanced metering infrastructure at Versant Power.
-Notably, 92 per cent of total capital expenditures were invested in the regulated businesses.
+ENMAX has a solid fiscal foundation built on careful cost management and strategic capital investment, and in 2024 we maintained strong financial performance.
+For the year ended December 31, 2024, ENMAX's comparable net earnings increased to \$343 million from \$316 million in 2023.
+Adjusted earnings before interest, taxes, depreciation and amortization increased to \$922 million from \$829 million in 2023.
+We invested \$702 million of capital expenditures in Alberta and Maine in 2024 to ensure continued delivery of outstanding safety performance, system reliability and high-quality generation availability.
+Notably, 90 per cent of total capital expenditures were invested in the regulated businesses.